andreasvogt89/mauzis/README.md

 ## TODO
 - [ ] Create a simple frontend
 - [ ] Handle state of all household things
+- [ ] create telegram reset for bowls

 ### Example of door lock/unlock response
 ```